 The following post is from Becky of Clean Mama:

 Preface: Laundry is my nemesis.
-My issue in not in getting the laundry into the washer and from the washer to the dryer, but it’s the folding and putting away that turns into a laundry monster for me.
+My issue is not in getting the laundry into the washer and from the washer to the dryer, but it’s the folding and putting away that turns into a laundry monster for me.
 This is how I combat the laundry monster in my home and what works for me.
-If laundry is your nemesis, this post is for you.
+If the laundry is your nemesis, this post is for you.

 I used to do a load of laundry when the baskets were overflowing.
 It took the better part of a Saturday and usually would spill over into Sunday and maybe Monday.
-I started washing at least one load a day a couple years ago and have never looked back.
+I started washing at least one load a day a couple of years ago and have never looked back.

 Think this is a crazy idea?
 Stay with me, I hope this post changes your mind.

 Why is this a good idea?